SpehleonLP/IK-Guide/README.md

 	  rotations: quat[];
 	// the length of each bone so length[i] = length(position[i+1] - positon[i])
 	  lengths : float[];
-	// the target we are reaching for; for multiple targets i would suggest using the average position, its easy and works well.
-	  goal: vec3;

 	// to compute the final rotations we always need the initial transform, regardless of path dependence
 	// if we use path dependent rotations then errors accumulate and the solver goes nuts.